InTheCar/rPi-WLAN-access-point/README.md

 https://github.com/InTheCar/rPi-WLAN-access-point/tree/main/docs

 ## set a wifi "security"
 During the installtion you will clone this peposetory.
-Ther you find a script to change the configuration of the access point:
+There you find a script to change the configuration of the access point:

 ~/[repository rPi-WLAN-access-point]/**setWiFi.sh**